Male Infertility: Causes, Treatments, and Prevention

 5. Manage Stress

-Chronic stress can interfere with hormone production.
-Practice mindfulness, yoga, or other stress-reduction techniques.
+Long-term stress can interfere with hormone production.
+Engage in mindfulness, yoga, or other techniques to reduce stress.

 6. Routine Health Checkups